timlkelly/onesie/README.md

 ## Usage

-Generate a new Onesie Task using either the Rails generator or the Rake task
+Generate a new Onesie Task using either the Rails generator or the Rake task:

     $ bin/rails generate onesie:task MyFirstTask

     $ bundle exec rake onesie:new['MyFirstTask']

+Add your code in the new generated template file.
+Make sure to make use of the `#run` method.
+This is what will be executed when the Tasks are ran.

 Run the Onesie tasks with the following Rake task